Skip to navigation Skip to content

 Hip replacement surgery

-At the Sulis Hospital Hip Unit, we want every patient to have the best possible experience with their hip replacement – and the fastest recovery.
+At the Sulis Hospital Hip Unit, we want every patient to have the best possible experience and the fastest recovery.
 Our consultant orthopaedic surgeons are highly qualified, experienced and internationally recognised.
-You will see the same consultant throughout your treatment and be supported by a multi-disciplinary team of specialist nurses, physiotherapists and occupational therapists.

-We want to make sure you are fully informed and prepared for your surgery, so you will be invited to join our Joint School, which is led by our hip unit team of nurses, physiotherapists and occupational therapists.
+Our specialist nurses, physiotherapists and occupational therapists will ensure every part of your recovery is seamless.
 They are on-hand to answer any questions you might have and advise on exercises that will support your recovery.

 Your hip replacement questions answered

 Most patients requiring a hip replacement have osteoarthritis, which can get worse over time without surgical intervention.
-However, there are other reasons why you might need a hip replacement, such as rheumatoid arthritis, osteonecrosis (lack of blood supply) or after a previous fracture.
+However, there are other reasons why you might need hip replacement surgery, such as rheumatoid arthritis, osteonecrosis (lack of blood supply) or after a previous fracture.

 Total hip replacement is one of the most successful operations in medicine – it has changed millions of lives.
 It involves replacing the ball and socket of the hip with an artificial joint made from metal, plastic or ceramic.
 The aim of the surgery is to reduce pain and enable mobility – although, a replacement hip may not provide the same mobility as a natural one.